Kyle Patterson: Tamworth

 On 14 June 2011, Patterson was confirmed as Marcus Law's first signing for Tamworth, Patterson signed a one-year contract with the club holding another year's option.

 Nuneaton Town

 With a day to go until the first game of the season, Patterson left The Lambs to join local rivals Nuneaton Town.

 Hednesford Town

 On 21 February 2013, Patterson joined one of his former clubs, Hednesford Town, on loan for the rest of the 2012–13 season.

 Redditch United

 On 17 May 2016, Patterson was named as assistant manager to Darren Byfield at Redditch United.

+Retirement

+Patterson announced his retirement from football on 7 January 2024, having finished his career with Lichfield City.

 Career statistics

 Statistics accurate as of match played 28 April 2012.